zveinn/profile-website/content/blog/EstimatingYourWorth.md

 categories = ["engineering"]
 +++

 In today's economy it has become increasingly difficult to estimate one's worth.
-In [This video](https://www.twitch.tv/videos/915012024) I will explore how we can estimate our salary/worth using a few basic techniques
+<br>In [This video](https://www.twitch.tv/videos/915012024) I will explore how we can estimate our salary/worth using a few basic techniques

 <br>